AntonyCrobert/TODO/initial prompt.md

 - Apply a soft pastel color palette for a calm, modern aesthetic.
 - Ensure responsive design for mobile and desktop views.
 - Design intuitive UI with clear buttons for "Add", "Edit", "Delete", "Mark as Completed", and "Filter".
-- Include a section for displaying a motivational quote (static or dynamically fetched).
-- Group similar tasks visually (e.g., by category or status).
 - Use subtle animations/transitions to enhance interactivity.

 🧩 Features:
-- Add new tasks.
+- Add new task list.
-- Edit or delete existing tasks.
+- Edit or delete existing task list.
 - Mark tasks as completed.
-- Filter tasks (All, Completed, Pending).
+- Filter task list (All, Completed, Pending).
-- Group tasks based on category or tags.
+- a task list would be considered as completed if all the tasks in it is checked otherwise it will be pending

 🛠 Backend:
 - Use Node.js with TypeScript.
 - Apply modular architecture: separate concerns using services, controllers, routes, and models.
-- Store tasks in memory or a local JSON file.
+- Store tasks in a local JSON file to persist data.
-- Expose RESTful APIs for task management.
+- Expose RESTful APIs for the front end to consume.

 🧱 Code Practices:
 - Follow SOLID principles.
-- Modularize using Cline code architecture: UI layer, logic layer, data layer.
+- Modularize using Clean code architecture: UI layer, logic layer, data layer.
-- Use meaningful Git commits (e.g., `feat: implement task filter logic`, `style: apply pastel theme`).
 - Write clean, scalable code with maintainable folder structure and comments.

 🎯 Outcome: